Banderole: Art and architecture

 The term is also used in art and architecture for a speech scroll or streamer, representing a roll of parchment carried by or surrounding a figure or object, for bearing an inscription, mainly during the medieval and Renaissance periods.
 In particular banderoles were used as attributes for Old Testament prophets, as may be seen in the Santa Trinita Maestà by Cimabue, (Uffizi, 1280–90), Duccio's Maestà (1308–11), and other works.
 The convention had a historical appropriateness, as the Old Testament was originally written on scrolls, whereas nearly all surviving New Testament manuscripts are codices (like modern books).
 They may also be used for the words of angels, especially Gabriel's greeting to Mary in Annunciation scenes.

+Modern administrative use

+In several countries, particularly in the Middle East and parts of Europe, the term banderol or bandrol (derived from the French banderole) is also used in a modern administrative and legal sense to refer to an official tax stamp or excise seal applied to consumer goods.
+These “tax banderoles” are affixed to products such as cigarettes, alcoholic beverages, tea, and other excisable goods to certify that customs duties or domestic excise taxes have been paid, and to prevent counterfeiting and illicit trade.

+In Turkey, for example, the Ministry of Culture and the Ministry of Trade use the term bandrol in legislation and in their regulatory systems for tax-control labels placed on books, CDs, tobacco products, and other taxable items.
+Similar usage is found in several post-Ottoman jurisdictions and in certain European excise systems where paper seals based on the same historical term remain in use.